B Trees

 Index structures for large datasets cannot fit in main memory.

-Hard drive storage requires a different approach to efficiency.
+Disk and SSD storage require a different approach to efficiency.

 lower bound on the search for a binary tree.
 The solution is to use more branches and, thus, reduce the tree height!